 A letter on official letterhead from the student’s advisor, or the chair of their department or program is mandatory.
-The letter must affirm that the student requires funding to attend the conference, and that no other sources of funding are available.
+The letter must affirm that the student requires support to attend the conference, and that no other sources of support are available.
 Other background material — where the student is in their research, particular benefits to the student of attending the conference, etc., — will make the application stronger.
 The letter must be in the form of a pdf, and it must be provided to the student to attach to his or her application.
 It cannot be provided under separate cover.

 The Application Deadlines and Link to the Application Form

 SIGCHI Student Travel Grants are offered for the conferences below, categorized by their grant application deadlines.
 A submission link for each deadline will be activated beginning approximately one month before the appropriate deadline; applications may be submitted at any point up to the deadline.
 Applicants will be notified of the results of their application approximately 2 weeks after the appropriate deadline.

 - TVX 2019

 - MobileHCI 2019

 The following dates for 2019 are indicative only and are subject to PAF/TMRF approvals and the continued support of this program.